 Guyana is a warm, tropical country and has a population of 700,000.
 About 90 percent of the people live along the coast and 62 percent are classified as rural.

 The church in the Rampachodavaram / Tuni area (Andrhra Pradesh state) of India begain in 1972 when brother J. C. Bailey, a Canadian missionary, converted Barre Ratnam of Rampachodavaram.
 Brother Ratnam, an educator by profession, began converting his contemporaries and many educators were brought into the church early on.
 Almost all of these men became gospel preachers and their teaching abilities provided unusual church growth in the early years.
 The Willette congregation in Red Boiling Springs, Tennessee assumed the responsibility for this work on January 1, 2000.
-As of May 2005, Jack Honeycutt, former pulpit minister at Willette, became full-time coordinator for this work.
+As of January 2021, Zack Holmes, a graduate of the Memphis School of Preaching and member at Willette, became full-time coordinator for this work.